babashka/sci/doc/forking.md

 world and dynamic binding frame, runs the supplied host thunk, and restores the caller afterwards.
 Evaluating an existing SCI context recursively does not need this boundary; it is specifically for creating a separate context lineage.

+Stable SCI Vars used directly by host code select the context in which they were created.
+Use `sci/call-with-context` to select a particular descendant before dereferencing or mutating an inherited Var.
+A Var deliberately installed in unrelated interpreter lineages has no unambiguous implicit home and likewise requires this explicit boundary. `sci/alter-var-root`, `sci/alter-var-meta!`, and `sci/reset-var-meta!` preserve this selection on all supported targets;
+the latter two are the portable host APIs because native ClojureScript metadata operations can bypass SCI's world slots.

 Only values directly stored in world cells are inspected.
 A host container that holds mutable children must implement the protocol and copy its own graph.